MetCouncilGIS/MME/README.md

 ####Citation
 > Access table: 1a_Citation

 > Tab 1 Basic Data Set Information

 > Area: Citation

 > Field: Origin
 >
 > Enter a value into the database table and check the default value flag.
 Pressing 'D' in the application will populate the field with the database value.

 ####Publisher

 > Access table: 1b_Publisher

 > Tab 1 Basic Data Set Information
-> Area: Citation

 > Field: Published By

->
-> Enter one or more values into the database table and optionally set one of the value as the Default.
-All the values will appear in the Pull-down list for publisher and the default value will populate if the 'D' button is pressed.
+> You can enter one or more values in this database table and, optionally, set one of the value as the Default.
+All the values will appear in the Pull-down list for publisher and the default value will populate the field when the 'D' button is pressed.

 ####Bounding Box

 > Access table: 1g_BoundingBox

+> Tab 1 Basic Data Set Information

->
+> Field: Bounding Box

 > One value is provided for a Minnesota state bounding box and set as the default.
 You may edit this one or add your own.
-All values will appear in the Pull-dowm list for Bounding Box and the default value will populate if the 'D' button is pressed.
+All values will appear in the Pull-dowm list for Bounding Box and the default value will populate when the 'D' button is pressed.

 ####Constraints

 > Access table: 1k_Constraints
->

 > Tab 1 Basic Data Set Information
-> Area: Data Set Constraints

 > Field: Access (database column *accconst*)

 > Field: Use (database column *useconst*)

->
-> You can establish multiple values in this table and then must designate one of set of values as the default.
+> You can establish one or more sets of values in this table and then must designate one as the default set.
 These values will populate their respective fields when the 'D' button is pressed.

 ####Distribution Liability

 > Access table: 3b_DistributionLiability
->

 > Tab 3 Distribution and Metadata Information

 > Field: Distribution Liability (database column *distliab*)

+> You can establish one or more values in the database table and designate one as the default to appear when the 'D' button is pressed.

 ####OnLine Linkage

 > Access table: 3d_OnlineLinkage

->
-> Tab 3 Distribution and Netadata Information
+> Tab 3 Distribution and Metadata Information

 > Field: OnLine Linkage

->
-> You can establish one or value for your online linkage URLs.
-These value will appear in a pull-down list for the field.
+> You can establish one or more values for your online linkage URLs.
+These values appear in the pull-down list for the field.
 No default value is set.

 ####Ordering Instructions

 > Access Table: 3e_OrderingInstructions
->

 > Tab 3 Distribution and Metadata Information

 > Field: Ordering Instructions

->
-> You can estalish one or more values in the database table and designate one of these as the default to appear when the 'D' button is pressed.
+> You can establish one or more values in the database table and designate one as the default to appear when the 'D' button is pressed.